ecadlabs/signatory/docs/jwt_auth.md

 ## Sample Signatory JWT configuration

-`tok_expiry` is the time duration for which the token is valid.
+`tok_expiry` is the time duration for which the token is valid and it is optional.
+When not provided the token expiry is `current time + maximum Golang int64`, otherwise it is `current time + given time`.
 `secret` is the secret used to sign the JWT token.

 ```yaml